mpn01/steam-inventory-pricer/README.md

 os
 dotenv
 datetime
-asyncio
+beautifulsoup4
 ```

 ## 📜 Todo

 - [ ] Daily message about inventory value
 - [ ] Rewrite API calls to diffrent API
-- [ ] Fetch items from Steam Inventory to database
+- [ ] Fetch items from Steam Inventory and store them in database
-- [ ] Check one item with additional informations (price you paid, purchase date etc.)
+- [ ] Add tags support for all items
+- [ ] Change commands syntax and prefix (probably to '/')